BastienPerdriau/SharePointRunner/README.md

 ## Close-future features / improvments
 These features are mandatory to have a real usable tool for a large panel of use cases

-- Finish the example "ManagedMetadataReceiver"
 - Create NuGet packages (one with the SDK, one with the process)
-- Add logs, there is none at the moment (Log4Net, to console, file, trace, all configurable)
+- Allow configuration of logs :to console, file, trace
-- Add unit tests
+- Complete unit tests
 - Several tehcnical improvments

 ## Future features / improvents

-- Maybe manage Managed Metadata
 - Separate receivers from the program which call the process to DLL
 - Create PowerShell CmdLets to call the process with a standard configuration file (XML nor JSON)
 - Others technical improvnents